Mastering C Programming: 50 Essential Questions and Answers on Data Types and Variable

 What is the purpose of the

-keyword in C?- The
+volatilekeyword in C?- The

-keyword is used to indicate that a variable may be changed at any time outside the program's control, preventing certain compiler optimizations.
+volatilekeyword is used to indicate that a variable may be changed at any time outside the program's control, preventing certain compiler optimizations.

 - The